PanPraescribens/primitive-survival/README.md

 - Fix: Removed Nails and Spikes and everything related to those
 - Fix: Changed fishchanceofeggs to fishpercentchanceofeggs - ensured that the next calculation - eggs or ovulated eggs is 50/50
 - Tweak: Made deadfall and snare traps easier to tear down
-- Tweak: Added a couple of new configurable behaviors to traps (bait stolen and tripped) to make them less effective (if that's desireable)
+- Tweak: Added a couple of new configurable behaviors to traps (bait stolen and tripped) to make them less effective (if that's desireable) - thanks @Thalius
 - Tweak: Made it so butterflies can not trip deadfalls, snares, and pit traps

 **Version 2.5.7 Updates - testing performed under v1.15.0-pre.3 (unstable)**